slipke/csm_ss15_sem_team_vagrant/hardening/chef/cookbooks/nginx_hardening/README.md

 ## Description
 This cookbook brings secure nginx settings to your system.
 It installs/updates the openssl and nginx package and provides you with a secure and easy to manage nginx configuration.
 All changes are made in "/etc/nginx/nginx.conf".
 Besides the nginx hardening, this cookbook also gives you the option of a very basic, tailored system optimization.
-Please refer to the section "Attributes" for furhter information.
+Please refer to the section [Attributes][Attributes] for further information.
 The hardening and install/update recipes are seperate and can be included or excluded at will.

 ## Requirements
     * [Chef Server, Client or Chef-dk](https://www.chef.io) (tested with Chef version 12.x)